zxbmmmmmmmmm/PropertyGenerator/readme.md

 ## OnPropertyChanged

-By default, the generator will override`OnPropertyChanged` and generate partial method at the same time:
+By default, the generator will override`OnPropertyChanged` and generate partial methods at the same time:

 ```csharp
 partial void OnCountPropertyChanged(int newValue);